txemaotero/advent_of_code_2022/README.md

 - Part 1: Find how many pairs are in the correct order
 - Part 2: Sort all of the inputs and find the indexes of two auxiliary flags.

+## Day 14

+Sand falling in the cave.

+- Part 1: How many grains are stopped until one reaches the floor.
+- Part 2: How many grains until the reach the source.